Bergisches Land: History

 Bergisches Land used to be territory of the County of Berg, which later became the Duchy of Berg, who gave the region its name.
 The Duchy was dissolved in 1815 and in 1822 the region became part of the Prussian Rhine Province.

-Amongst the population today, a sense of belonging to the region Bergisches Land is notable in the hilly northern part, but not so much anymore in the areas near the Cologne Bight, the Ruhr area or the city of Düsseldorf.
+Amongst the population today, a sense of belonging to the region Bergisches Land is notable in the hilly northern part, but not so much anymore in the areas near the Cologne Lowland, the Ruhr area or the city of Düsseldorf.